Aquib100/Encryption-of-text-files/README.md

 <br>
 First you need to enter your desired text in the input area.
 <br>
-Then click on the **Encrypt & Save File** button present at the bottom-center of the screen.
+Then click on the **Encrypt & Save File** button present at the bottom-center in the GUI.
 <br>
 Name your file, for example - *Test*, and click on **Save**.
 <br>